 Want to register a Security Company in South Africa?
 We can Register a Security Company for you to apply for Tenders and Contracts.
 We do the FULL Security Company Setup according to PSIRA’s Requirements.
 We also guarantee the quickest possible timeframe.
-Apply below or contact us Toll Free on 0800 007 269.
+Apply below or contact us on 082 380 6551 over lockdown.

 Main Requirements to register a Security Company in South Africa.